 Both Butter and clarified butter are dairy products, but both the products are dissimilar from each other.
 Let’s take a look at the differences.

 Both ghee and butter are made of milk: Ghee clarified butter is produced from milk butter, but in terms of food sensitivity, ghee is mostly free of risk of allergy because it is a lactose-free product.

-Butter being a milk product is not lactose-free and may cause allergy for lactose-intolerant people.
+Butter being a milk product is not lactose-free and may cause allergies for lactose-intolerant people.

 Although butter and clarified ghee-butter are milk products and fat-based dairy items, clarified butter offers a higher smoking point than butter.
-It means ghee (clarified butter) is a stable cooking oil than butter.
-If you use ghee against high temperature cooking like baking, deep-frying, it will act stable than butter.
+It means ghee (clarified butter) is a more stable cooking oil than butter.
+Using ghee against high-temperature cooking like baking or deep-frying will act more stable than butter.

 Smoking out of ghee is 482° Fahrenheit, but the smoking point of butter is 350° Fahrenheit.